jollem/caromgenie/README.md

 ### Getting involved

+This project is licensed under the terms of the [MIT license](LICENSE.txt).

 Fork, clone, do whatever you like; If you break it, you can keep all the pieces.

 One can send in improvement ideas via normal GitHub channels e.g. PR:s or issues.